jbush93/Trial-Tracker/README.md

 14. A user can create measurements on the patient's page
 15. A user can delete measurements on the patient's page
 16. A user can edit a patient
+17. A user can add events
+18. A user can view events in a calendar

 ## Backend
 Here's a breakdown of the backend: